Home » Recipes » Noodles » Laksa Made From Scratch Recipe

 Make the laksa paste

-• Soak the dried shrimps, toast it to release the aroma, then grind it in a food processor into as fine as possible.
+Toast the dried shrimps on a pan over medium heat to release the aroma, then grind it in a food processor into as fine as possible.

-• Bruise the lemongrass by chopping it with the back of knife to release the oil and flavours.
+• Bruise 2 stalks lemongrass by chopping it with the back of knife to release the oil and flavours.
+Cut off the top one-third and the root part.
+Remove the outer layer.
 Then chop into fine pieces.

 laksa paste